 - Two Rakat Sunnah Moakkadah

 - Two Rakaats Nafl

-After this, two Rakaats Nafl are offered that are optional.
+After this, 2 Rakaats Nafl are offered that are optional.
 Then three Rakaats Witr are offered that are wajib (mandatory).
 Then in the last, two Rakaats Nafl are offered that are also optional.

-In Islam, the morning prayer (Fajr) and the Night Prayer (Isha) have significant importance.
+In Islam, the Fajr prayer and the Isha Prayer have significant importance.
 As these are the timings of the sleep/rest for the people.
-So, there is a great reward of offering these two prayers as narrated in the following Hadith.
+Therefore, there is a great reward of offering these two Prayers as narrated in the following Hadith.

 Abdullah b.
 ‘Amr reported (R.A) that: